 Our final report is available below:

-After our 2018 study of mercury levels in fish from Humboldt Bay, people asked us to study mercury levels in popular ocean-caught species like Pacific Halibut.
+After our 2018 study of mercury levels in fish and shellfish from Humboldt Bay was released, people asked us to study mercury levels in popular ocean-caught species like Pacific Halibut.
 We were fortunate to receive a second grant from the California Environmental Protection Agency in 2019 to study mercury in species caught off the coast near Cape Mendocino, Patrick’s Point, and Reading Rock.

 We sampled 70 individual fish across nine species in 2019-20, including Pacific Halibut and several species of rockfish.
 We also sampled additional Lingcod and California Halibut to add to the data from our 2018 study, Mercury Testing of Sport/Food Fishes within Humboldt Bay.
 These fish were caught by Ross Taylor and Associates (RTA), a consulting fisheries biology firm, Jeffery Stackhouse, the captain of Stackhouse Guide Service, and their assistants.